Purposes of Assessment

 ● Illinois Parent Portal User Guide (en español)

 ● Illinois Assessment of Readiness (IAR) Score Guide Parent Spring

 ● Illinois Assessment of Readiness (IAR) Score Guide Parent Spring (en español)

 In compliance with federal testing requirements, Illinois administers a science assessment to students enrolled in grades 5 and 8.
 The assessment is aligned to the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS).
 The ISA is administered in the spring of each school year.

-February 2022 ISBE Parent Letter in English and Spanish
+February 2023 ISBE Parent Letter in English (en Español)

 STAR 360 - Renaissance Learning